hichiaty/course-intro-to-cpp/pre-course/Readme.md

 for more examples regarding loops in C++, please refer to the for and while loops section in the distance learning videos [here](https://youtu.be/wGOPWMY80lw?t=4240)

 ## Functions: splitting our logic into chunks
-We now know some of the major tools we have to be able to program and build complex programs from the relatively simple pieces of language we covered.
+We now know some of the major tools we have to be able to program and build complex programs from the relatively simple pieces of programming concepts we covered.
 However, it is convenient, and in practical terms even essential, to provide some structure to our programs by grouping bits of code together in order to achieve a more complex task when combined.

 To perform more complex operations on data we will be using the main code structuring mechanism available in most languages: **functions**.
 So far we have already encountered one core C++ function, `main()`.
 This function is known as the *entry-point* of a C++ program. i.e. 'the bit of code' that runs first when you open your program.
 Within this `main()` function, you can have all your code, or you can *call* other functions that contain your code.